Transport Quasi-Monte Carlo: Practical considerations

 If the density $p$ is unnormalized, one could use the self-normalized importance sampling (SNIS) estimator

-While importance sampling makes the estimator unbiased, it can also introduce high variance, especially in high-dimensional settings.
+While self-normalized importance sampling is consistent (asymptotically unbiased), it can also introduce high variance, especially in high-dimensional settings.
 This issue becomes pronounced when $q_\tau$ is obtained by minimizing the objective function $\kl{q_\tau}{p}=\EE[q_\tau]{\log \frac{q_\tau(x)}{p(x)} }$.
 The KL divergence penalizes $q_\tau$ heavily for allocating too much mass to low-density regions of $p$, resulting in $q_\tau$ concentrating its mass near the modes of $p$ and underrepresenting the tails.
 Consequently, the importance weight $\frac{p(x)}{q_\tau(x)}$ can become excessively large in the tails, leading to high variance in the importance-weighted estimator.
 This phenomenon is why $\kl{q_\tau}{p}$ is often referred to as the mode-seeking KL divergence in variational inference.

 One can diagnose the issue by computing the effective sample size (ESS)